leonardoanalista/java2word/README.md

 _* When I say no third part or external libraries, I mean there isn't any Microsoft library or special components.
 Please refer to "Dependencies" section below._

-project has been migrated from:
+Project has been migrated from:
 * https://code.google.com/p/java2word/
 * http://java2word.blogspot.com.au/